Rottingdean: The Elms

-The Elms is most famous for being lived in by Rudyard Kipling who rented the property between 1897 and 1902.
+The Elms is most famous for being lived in by Rudyard Kipling, who rented the property between 1897 and 1902.
 The Elms was built around 1750, situated on The Green facing the village pond.
 From 1785 to 1859 it was owned by the Ingram family.
 Roderick Jones and his wife Enid Bagnold bought the house in 1929 to prevent it from being turned into a hotel.
 It was leased to Ernest Beard after the Second World War and was then lived in by Enid Bagnold's daughter Laurian d'Harcourt until it was sold in 1975.
 The Rottingdean Preservation Society (now called Rottingdean Heritage) bought most of the grounds of The Elms to protect them from development, so creating the Kipling Gardens in 1986.

 The Grange

 Originally built as a vicarage and extended by the vicar Thomas Hooker in the early 19th century as a school, the house was purchased by the artist Sir William Nicholson who renamed it The Grange when he lived there before WW1.
 In the 1920s, Lutyens restored the property for London solicitor Sir George Lewis, with Gertrude Jeckyll influencing the garden design.
 Developer Charles Neville occupied it for some time.
-It now houses an Art Gallery and Museum which are managed by Rottingdean Heritage, as well as the local library and Tourist Information Hub which are the responsibility of Brighton and Hove Council.
+It now houses an Art Gallery and Museum which are managed by Rottingdean Heritage volunteers, as well as the local library and Tourist Information Hub which are the responsibility of Brighton and Hove Council.

-North End House, Aubrey Cottage and Gothic House
+North End House: Prospect Cottage, Aubrey Cottage and Gothic House

-These three properties on The Green were the inspiration for Angela Thirkell's autobiographical Three Houses (1931).
-North End House was originally Prospect House, purchased by Sir Edward Burne-Jones in 1880.
-He then acquired Aubrey Cottage next door and combined the two properties.
+Prospect Cottage, situated on The Green, was purchased by the Pre-Raphaelite artist Sir Edward Burne-Jones in 1880.
+He then acquired Aubrey Cottage next door and combined the two properties giving them the name North End House.
+Aubrey Cottage has a narrow vertical window to enable artists' canvases to be moved.
 The writer Enid Bagnold bought the property with her husband Sir Roderick Jones in 1923 and extended into the adjoining Gothic House.
+These three properties were the inspiration for Angela Thirkell's autobiographical Three Houses (1931).
+She was the granddaughter of Edward Burne Jones.
 The three houses are now separate dwellings once again.